San Rafael Rock Quarry: History

-In 2025, the mineral rights to the quarry were purchased by Dublin-based CHR.
+In 2025, the mineral rights to the quarry were purchased by Dublin, Ireland-based CHR, plc.

 Location

 The Quarry is located on the eastern end of the San Pedro Peninsula, directly south of McNear's Beach.
-The Quarry's waterfront location makes it simple to load rock directly onto barges for transport.
+The quarry's waterfront location makes it simple to load rock directly onto barges for transport.
 Rock is also exported by trucks.

 Operation

 As of June 1914, the quarry produced an average of 2500 tons per day.
 Much of the rock is a hard, bluish, Franciscan metamorphic sandstone, alongside shale.
-The main quarry bowl is approximately 1800 ft wide from west to east, and 800 ft wide from south to north, and has a maximum depth of 250 ft below sea level.
+The main quarry bowl is approximately 1800 ft wide from west to east, 800 ft wide from south to north, and has a maximum depth of 250 ft below sea level.
 A seasonal pond can form at the bottom of the pit during the rainy season.

 Reclamation

-The Quarry has been reclaiming used mine land, specifically into wetlands.
+The quarry has been reclaiming used mine land, specifically into wetlands.
 They are currently in the process of reclaiming a 7-acre tract of previously mined land.
 They have also been working to preserve the existing wetland west of the quarry.